MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-employee.md

 ---
-title: Use the Return to the Workplace employee app
+title: Use the Employee Return to the Workplace app
 description: Provides information to track symptoms of the employees and determine if they are eligible to enter into a facility.
 author: wbakker
 ms.service: powerapps